A Foodcentric Life

 Sally Cameron

-With a golden color and tender crumb, this gluten-free cornbread has big corn flavor and can be enjoyed by anyone following a gluten-free diet.
-Its nice with a bowl of soup or a cup of tea for a snack.
+With a golden color and tender crumb, this gluten-free cornbread has big corn flavor and can be enjoyed by anyone following a GF diet as it is naturally gluten-free.
+Its nice with a bowl of soup, chili, or a cup of tea for a snack.
 It’s also wonderful in cornbread dressing for Thanksgiving and Christmas turkeys or with roast chicken during the year.

 5 from 1 vote